stefaneidelloth/treezjs/doc/atoms/model/executable/executable.md

 Please do not include additional arguments here but use the other input fields.
 (Otherwise the whole line would be put within quotation marks and the system command might not work.)

 The content of the other input fields is appended to the executable path (separated by spaces).
-Please have a look at the **status section** to see a preview of the **complete system command** that results from the content of all input fields.
+Please have a look at the **status section** to see a preview of the **Resulting command**.

-It is possible to use variables that have been defined before.
-The preview of the status section contains the actual variable values (e.g. C:/system.log) instead of the variable placeholder expressions (e.g {$inputFile$}).

 ### Input